Asymmetric All-Pay Auctions with Spillovers: Applications

 When we transform this model into our framework, we get $c_i(s_i) := c_i s_i$ and

 Assume it costs weakly more to attack than to defend (i.e., $c_a \geq c_d $).
 The attacker does not have any spillovers while the defender is harmed by her opponent.

-We are able to leverage the linearity of payoffs in this case to obtain a closed-form solution to the problem.\footnote{Using Proposition \ref{prop:addsep}, stated and proven in the next section.} The defender receives positive payoffs if, and only if,
+We are able to leverage the linearity of payoffs in this case to obtain a closed-form solution to the problem using Proposition \ref{prop:addsep}.
+The defender receives positive payoffs if, and only if,

 which holds whenever $\delta_a > 0$ and $c_a \geq c_d$.
 In this case,

 The probability $P(s_a>s_d|\delta_a,c_a,c_d)$ that the attacker succeeds, in equilibrium, is given by

 where the supremum is reached as $\delta_a \to 0$.
 If the war damages the territory at least as much as it costs the attacker to inflict such damage, ($\delta_a \geq c_a$), a tighter bound is obtained: